 Questions about the Communication Research Experience Program (C-REP): Email Jessica Ryu (ryu.205@osu.edu), the C-REP Coordinator, for questions about the program, including using the SONA online system to register for participation in studies.
-The C-REP Guidelines document should have answers for all questions, so be sure to read it first.
+The C-REP Guidelines document on Canvas should have answers for all questions, so be sure to read it first.
+Note students need to enroll in the SONA online system at the beginning of the term for C-REP notifications.